Rahul9121/tax-tracker-system/README.md

 ## Deployment

-This application is configured for deployment on Heroku and other cloud platforms.
+This application is configured for deployment on Heroku and other cloud platforms, currently Deployed on Render(link attached).

 ## Project Structure